LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The figure \ref{MRP_evaluation_result_after_execution_of_the _user_defined_pipeline,_using_find_similar_values_algorithm.png} shows this result.
 The plot of the raw measured values is shown on the left.
-The value of the determined *GoG [uT]* values is plotted on ten individual measured values.
+The value of the determined *GoG* $\mu$T values is plotted on ten individual measured values.
 Here it can be seen that there are measured values with larger deviations (see measurement *7:0*,*10-2:0*,*10-1:0*).

 %%MRP_evaluation_result_after_execution_of_the _user_defined_pipeline,_using_find_similar_values_algorithm.png%%

 On the right-hand side \ref{MRP_evaluation_result_after_execution_of_the _user_defined_pipeline,_using_find_similar_values_algorithm.png}, the measured values are plotted as a result of the filter algorithm.
 As the *IP_return_count* parameter was set to four, only the four most similar measurements were exported here.
-It can be seen from the plotted *CoG [uT]* deviation values, that these are closest to an ideal Magnet with a CoG value of 0uT.
-This ideal value was calculated with the function *MRP.MRPSimulation.generate_simulated_reading*, with the same measurement parameters (magnet type, dimensions, sensor distance) as they correspond to the mechanical structure of the used hardware sensor \ref{d-fullsphere}.
+It can be seen from the plotted *CoG* $\mu$T deviation values, that these are closest to an ideal Magnet with a CoG value of 0$\mu$T. This ideal value was calculated with the function *MRP.MRPSimulation.generate_simulated_reading*, with the same measurement parameters (magnet type, dimensions, sensor distance) as they correspond to the mechanical structure of the used hardware sensor \ref{d-fullsphere}.

 If the alternative filter algorithm from chapter *Alternative Filter Algorithm Implementation* \ref{alternative-filter-algorithm-implementation} is executed here, the same result is returned if the magnet measurement with (+id) *5:0* is used as the reference magnet.